Plan a Cruise My Trips Port Guides Featured Cruises

 Dunedin Botanic Garden

-Stroll through New Zealand's oldest botanic garden, featuring a diverse collection of plants, themed gardens, and a large aviary.
-Enjoy the tranquil atmosphere, beautiful floral displays, and panoramic views from the upper garden.
+Stroll through New Zealand's oldest botanic garden, featuring a diverse collection of plants, an aviary, and a winter garden.
+Enjoy themed areas like the Rhododendron Dell, native plant collections, and stunning views over the city.

 8